metabrainz/geordi/README.md

 ----

-To run the server, from ingestr-server directory:
+To run the server, from geordi directory:
-/virtualenv/dir/bin/python ingestr.py
+/virtualenv/dir/bin/python run.py

 ----